ckhan89/ios-game-sdk/README.md

 - [AppotaGameSDKCallback](class-document/AppotaGameSDKCallback-class.md)
 - [AppotaPaymentResult](class-document/AppotaPaymentResult-class.md)

 Because using AppotaSDK payment function you should understand Appota Payment mechanism and configuration.
-Please study Appota payment mechanism at [Appota Payment Document]() and payment configuration at [Appota Developer Portal]().
+Please study Appota payment mechanism at [Appota Payment Document](https://github.com/appota/ios-game-sdk/wiki) and payment configuration at [Appota Developer Portal]().

 ####2.3.1.
 Show payment view <a name="head3-show-payment-view"> </a>

 ---------
 You have 3 methods to show payment view.
 Each payment view represents one or list of payment package.
 Each package contains information of game coin amount or in-game package.
-Find out more about payment package at [Appota Payment Package]()

 ** Show default list payment view **